PranjalKumar09/Servlet-JSP-JDBC/SpringFramework/intro.md

   - Responsible for **instantiating**, **configuring**, and **assembling** objects based on XML or annotations.
   - Two main types:
     a. **BeanFactory**: Basic container with limited functionality.
-    b. **ApplicationContext**: Advanced container used in large-scale applications.
+    b. **ApplicationContext**: Extends `BeanFactory` with auto-registration of `BeanPostProcessor`, `BeanFactoryPostProcessor`, and support for `ApplicationEvent` publishing.
+Advanced container used in large-scale applications.

 #### Its Functions:
   - Instantiates application classes.
   - Configures objects and dependencies between them.